isomerpages/cris-corp/news-and-events/media-releases/_posts/2022-10-17-post-Launch of a new initiative to accelerate the adoption of healthtech innovations.md

 for Clinical Research and Innovation, Singapore (CRIS)&nbsp;to facilitate synergies across the key national R&amp;D, and clinical translation and service initiatives under MOH.
-With the repositioning of NHIC as an integral part of CRIS, the centre has&nbsp;<a href="https://nhic.sg/web/index.php/about-us/our-identity" rel="noopener noreferrer nofollow" target="_blank">refreshed its brand identity</a>&nbsp;and expanded its programmes accordingly.</p>
+With the repositioning of NHIC as an integral part of CRIS, the centre has refreshed its brand identity&nbsp;and expanded its programmes accordingly.</p>
 <p>In addition to the Clinical Innovation and Adoption Initiative, NHIC will
 be establishing more public-private partnerships, especially at the early stages of the healthtech commercialisation journey.
 This includes the areas